 21. Plagiarism / unoriginal / basically a synthesis / heard it all before

 Anyone wishing to focus on my sources wouldn’t have a hard time.
 It’s all there.
-My analysis of technology is in debt to Ellul and Mumford, my critique of mental illness is heavily dependent on that of Szasz, my critique of professionalism is partly Illichean, my metaphysics partly Schopenhauerian and what I have to say about men and women would have been less interesting without Lawrence, Long and even, once furious racism and misogyny has been deleted from the good observations they made, Nietzsche and Weininger.
+My analysis of technology is in debt to Ellul and Mumford, my critique of mental illness is heavily dependent on that of Szasz, my critique of professionalism is partly Illichean, my metaphysics partly Schopenhauerian and what I have to say about men and women would have been much less interesting without D.H.
+Lawrence, Barry Long and even, once furious racism and misogyny has been deleted from the good observations they made, Nietzsche and Weininger.

 Imagine though what torture it would be to read a book which was completely original.18 A good portion of original work is and has to be unoriginal, even dull, which critics, particularly widely read Dereks and Richards, focus on in an attempt to pat down the genuinely new.
 They do this because the original is, for most people, invisible until it has been copied a hundred times, and they have to do this because they have no idea what originality is or where it comes from.
 This is why second-rate minds, particularly critics, so often tell us that originality doesn’t really exist, or that there are only really ‘seven plots’ or that this or that great artist was really a magpie.
 Unoriginal minds can no more detect originality than a Geiger counter can detect good luck.